 Violation of Articles 7 and 8 of Regulation 1049/2001

-The applicant complained that REA violated Articles 7 and 8 as both the initial and review requests regarded documents produced during the iBorderCtrl project that were mentioned in the initial request.
-The same documents were mentioned were about the same documents and the review request did not request access to any further ones.
+The applicant complained that the REA violated Articles 7 and 8 as both the initial and review requests regarded documents produced during the iBorderCtrl project.
+The same set of documents were requested in the initial and review requests.

 The applicant also complained that REA did not examine in full the access to information request as it omitted the part about documents authorising the iBorderCtrl project.
-He argued that the review request specifically mentioned that was following his initial request and there was no explicit mention he was reducing the scope of his initial request but he was still requesting access to the grant agreements.
+He argued that the review request specifically mentioned that it was following his initial request and there was no explicit mention that he was reducing the scope of his initial request.
+He was still requesting access to the grant agreements.

 The Court agreed with the applicant and held there was no indication for REA to presume the applicant was withdrawing the request to access documents related to the grant agreements in his confirmation application.
-On the contrary, he explicitly said that request was following up on his initial request.
-This was also confirmed from the fact the requester had agreed that documents that included personal information would have been released with that information deleted.
+On the contrary, he explicitly said that the request was following up on his initial request.
+This was also confirmed by the fact the requester had agreed that documents that included personal information would have been released with that information deleted.
 The Court then declared REA’s reply invalid for the section related to the request to access authorisation documents of the iBorder Ctrl project.

 Violation of Article 4 of Regulation 1049/2001